nikolajovicic/Django-Callback-Form/README.md

 5 Open browser and type in address bar: http://127.0.0.1:8000/callbackform/

 For backend/administration page is used standard Django admin functionlity.

-Path for administration page is: http://127.0.0.1:8000/admin/callbackform/supportrequest/ (user: admin pass: admin).
-Password is changeable.
+Path for administration page is: http://127.0.0.1:8000/admin/callbackform/supportrequest/

+(user: admin pass: admin).
+Password is changeable
+.
 In administration page, administrators can see non-archived tickets by default, but they can change to see and archived.
 Tickets are sortable by DateTime fields by clicking on these columns captions.
+When you want to archive any ticket, mark "Archive" check box, and then click Save.